 When it comes to installing carbon air filters for cannabis grow rooms, there can be a lot of misconceptions about performance.
 Not all filters are equal.
 And not all filters can stop powdery mildew.
+There is, however, a proven solution.
+Read on and discover how Airoclean 420 will protect your crop from this serious issue.

 What Is Powdery Mildew?